Gimme What I Don't Know (I Want): Background and production

-Composition and lyrical interpretation
+Composition

 "Gimme What I Don't Know (I Want)" is an electro-funk song with an approximate length of five minutes and fifteen seconds.
-Time magazine writer Chris Bosman cited the song as being an "extra-smooth" combination of the funk, pop and R&B genres that shifts "unexpectedly from memorable moment to memorable moment".
-Amy Sciarretto of PopCrush cited "Gimme What I Don't Know (I Want)" as a "strangely compelling" pop song, and noted similarities between the song and the "sonic ethos" of Timberlake's second studio album, FutureSex/LoveSounds (2006).
-411mania's Jeremy Thomas described the song as a "clear club hit" that oozes sensuality, while Paste magazine's Holly Gleason cited it as an "epic dance track".
-Bosman declared "Gimme What I Don't Know (I Want)" to be a "classic Timberlake" song, although he felt that it is a "watered down" version of "Don't Hold the Wall", the third track on Timberlake's third studio album, The 20/20 Experience (2013).
+Time magazine writer Chris Bosman cited the song as being an "extra-smooth" combination of the funk, pop and R&B genres that shifts "unexpectedly from memorable moment to memorable moment", while Mikael Wood of the Los Angeles Times described it as "cyborg-funk".
+411Mania's Jeremy Thomas described the song as a "clear club hit" that oozes sensuality, while Paste magazine's Holly Gleason cited it as an "epic dance track".
+Jason King of Spin said that "Gimme What I Don't Know (I Want)", along with "TKO", "could be lost cuts from Timbaland's 2007 smash Shock Value" with its "sputtering buzz-saw synths" and "pneumatic drum programming".
+Bosman declared it to be a "classic Timberlake" song, although he felt that it is a "watered down" version of "Don't Hold the Wall", the third track on Timberlake's third studio album, The 20/20 Experience (2013).

-"Gimme What I Don't Know (I Want)" opens with Timberlake singing a cappella about animalistic carnal desire, which Drowned in Sound writer Dave Hanratty noted to be a "note-perfect transition" from "Blue Ocean Floor", the closing track on The 20/20 Experience.
-The song then progresses into a more "nightclub-friendly environs" that fuses typical hip hop beats with a "syncopated backbone" of acidic funk and a guitar groove that Bosman found to be reminiscent of a stripped-down version of Daft Punk's 2013 single "Get Lucky".
-Timberlake's vocals are supported by handclaps, blips, beeps and animal sounds.
+"Gimme What I Don't Know (I Want)" opens with Timberlake singing about animalistic carnal desire, which Drowned in Sound writer Dave Hanratty noted to be a "note-perfect transition" from "Blue Ocean Floor", the closing track on The 20/20 Experience.
+The song then progresses into a more "nightclub-friendly environs" that fuses typical hip-hop beats with a "syncopated backbone" of acidic funk and a guitar groove that Bosman found to be reminiscent of a stripped-down version of Daft Punk's 2013 single "Get Lucky".
+Greg Kot of the Chicago Tribune said that Timberlake "turns into a one-man choir as he plays call-and-response lead vocals against a wordless background swirl".

 Lyrically, Timberlake urges his lover "to get closer to your animal inside".
-Thomas wrote that the song's lyrics are not subtle and noted that Timberlake has "never been about subtlety".
+Thomas wrote that the song's lyrics are not subtle, noting that Timberlake has "never been about subtlety".